brettviren/python-keepass/README.txt

 * Notes of caution

-Before using this code, understand the its (known) security and correctness limitations:
+Before using this code, understand its (known) security and correctness limitations:

  * Unlike the KeePass/KeePassX GUI applications this code makes no